China Vows To Leverage Traditional Medicine Strength In COVID-19 Treatment - UrduPoint

 China Vows To Leverage Traditional Medicine Strength In COVID-19 Treatment

 BEIJING, Jan.
-5 (UrduPoint / Pakistan Point News - 5th Jan, 2023 ) :China will further leverage the unique strength of Traditional Chinese Medicine (TCM) in COVID-19 treatment, said a new circular from the State Council inter-agency task force for COVID-19 response.
+8 (UrduPoint / Pakistan Point News - 8th Jan, 2023 ) ::China will further leverage the unique strength of Traditional Chinese Medicine (TCM) in COVID-19 treatment, said a new circular from the State Council inter-agency task force for COVID-19 response.

 The circular, available online on Wednesday, called for TCM intervention at earlier stages in treating novel coronavirus infections and emphasized the integration of TCM and Western medicine in treating severe cases.